-- I have seldom seen a discount offered for resort check-ins between December 26 and 31.
+- We have seldom seen a discount offered for resort check-ins between December 26 and 31.
 That is the busiest time of year at Disney World.

 - Easter week, Thanksgiving week and other major holiday periods are often “blacked out,” meaning most discounts don’t apply at that time.
 Sometimes AAA discounts have been available at these times, however.